SurendraAllam/django-project1/README.md

 git commit -m "Commit message" git push
 ```
-## Deploy this project on EC2 Server
+# Deployment of this project on EC2 Server

 Create an ec2 server in AWS account
 And download the .pem file
 open command propt and change directory to .pem file location